Shane-Brooker/civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
    > The Sad subclass inherits from one super class, being Smiley.
-Whereas, the Happy sublcass inherits from a super
+Whereas, the Happy subclass inherits from a super
    > class and an abstract class.
    >
 2. What are the key similarities?